The Benefits of Therapists Joining Insurance Panels vs. Benefits of Being a Private Pay Therapist

 Greater Control Over Your Time

-Insurance providers sometimes require a minimum number of clients you need to see within a period of a week or month.
-If you aren’t able to hit this number, this could potentially put your panel membership in jeopardy because you would be seen as less than profitable.
+Insurance providers sometimes require a number of clients you need to see within a certain time frame.
+This could be a period of a week or month.
+If you aren’t able to hit this number, this could potentially put your panel membership in jeopardy.
+They would see you as less than profitable.

 Choosing the private pay option means you have more control over your caseload.
 You get to decide how many client’s and sessions you’d like.
 There’s no quota to meet and you don’t need to stick to 53+ minute appointments to bill for code 90837.